Latest News SEO

 It’s common to see your performance fluctuate more than once during the rollout of a core update.

-So, it’s important not to make knee-jerk changes as the December 2025 Core Update is rolled out.
+So, it’s important not to make knee-jerk changes with the December 2025 Core Update.
 Instead, keep an eye on the right data, review Google’s search guidance, and be patient.

 Here’s a breakdown of the key metrics to monitor. 👇